St. Charles Premises Liability Lawyer

 If you have suffered a personal injury due to the actions of a negligent landowner, you should feel entitled to take swift legal action against them with the help of a St. Charles premises liability lawyer.
 A seasoned injury attorney could work with you to discuss the details of your case and advise you throughout the claims process.

 Laws Dictating Landowner Negligence

 Premises liability is a term used to refer to the legal responsibilities that owners have when someone else is injured on their property.
 However, the liability itself is based on the legal theory of negligence, where one party owes a duty of care to another and may be forced to compensate another party should they fail to uphold that duty.
 Exactly what level of duty of care applies to a specific case depends the type of property and why the injured party is on that specific property.
 This is known as visitor status.

-Defining the Status of a Visitor in St. Charles
+How Is the Status of a Visitor Defined in St. Charles?